Tenable.sc Asset Discovery

 -

-Ensure that your trusted source certificates are in the Certificates subfolder of the Trust Root Certification Authorities folder.
+Ensure that your trusted source certificates are in the Certificates sub-folder of the Trust Root Certification Authorities folder.

 -